Everything we know so far about the new ‘Pokémon Legends: Arceus’ game

 According to Nintendo, Pokémon Legends: Arceus will take place in the past in the Hisui region, which goes on to be known as the Sinnoh region during Diamond and Pearl.

-As a new recruit to the Galaxy Expedition team, the player character is tasked with travelling across this region to document different Pokémon and their behaviours.
+As a new recruit to the Galaxy Expedition team, the player character is tasked with documenting different Pokémon across the region by Professor Laventon.
+As the game unfolds, players will encounter an unusual phenomenon that causes ‘noble’ Pokémon to act aggressively.
+It will be up to players to find the cause of this unusual behaviour as the story progresses.

 Will ‘Pokémon Legends: Arceus’ feature new Pokemon?